sedenardi/sandersdenardi.com/src/pages/2016-11-28-aws-lambda-api-auth/index.md

 }
 ```

-<a href="http://docs.aws.amazon.com/apigateway/latest/developerguide/models-mappings.html" target="_blank">Mapping templates</a> are written in Apache's <a href="http://velocity.apache.org/engine/devel/vtl-reference.html" target="_blank">Velocity Template Language</a> with <a href="http://goessner.net/articles/JsonPath/" target="_blank">JSONPath expressions</a> to define how the HTTP request maps to parameters that our Lambda function can access.
+[Mapping templates](http://docs.aws.amazon.com/apigateway/latest/developerguide/models-mappings.html) are written in Apache's [Velocity Template Language](http://velocity.apache.org/engine/devel/vtl-reference.html) with [JSONPath expressions](http://goessner.net/articles/JsonPath/) to define how the HTTP request maps to parameters that our Lambda function can access.
 This particular mapping template maps the headers of the HTTP request to a `headers` field.
 Recall that our function passes `event.headers` to our session functions to parse the cookies.

 We're also going to use a body mapping template on our response.
 API Gateway escapes all return strings by default, which makes sense for a JSON API.
 But since we'll be serving web pages, we'll need to set the `Content-Type` to `text/html` and set a body mapping template to return the HTML unescaped.